-NatGeo Book Tour
+NatGeo Okavango Delta Schools Tour

-I work alongside experts to reveal the stories and pin down the extraordinary facts underlying all of my books about the natural world.
-In writing Let’s Save the Okavango I consulted scientists working with the National Geographic Okavango Wilderness Project in Botswana; alongside climate change scientist Dr Mike MurrayHudson of the University of Botswana.
-As a result of this journey in understanding and learning about the Delta, I was invited by NatGeo and the Wild Bird Trust to join local authors Onica Lewkuntwane and Bontekanye Botumile in visiting rural schools in the Eastern Panhandle.
-It was an exciting invitation that has been such a learning experience and a joy.
-I also shared WATER: protect freshwater to save life on Earth and The World’s Wildest Waters published by Doring Kindersley, published this month.
+To write Let’s Save the Okavango I consulted scientists working with the National Geographic Okavango Wilderness Project in Botswana; alongside climate change scientist Dr Mike Murray Hudson of the University of Botswana.
+I was subsequently invited by NatGeo and the Wild Bird Trust to join local authors Onica Lewkuntwane and Bontekanye Botumile in visiting rural schools in the Eastern Panhandle.
+It was an exciting invitation that was both an incredible learning experience and a joy.

 Education coordinator Tjipo Keaikitse organised and headed our tour.
 Together we visited five schools and thanks to the generosity of my publishers, Quarto, Otter-Barry Books and Walker Books I was able to donate copies of my books to each school.
 The children in these schools have very few or mostly no books; so all of our books were enthusiastically explored and shared.
 These primary pupils encounter elephants on the walk to school (which can be a dangerous daily challenge) and at night, hear a lion’s distant roar.
 I learnt about the ‘Elephant Express’ bus keeping children safe on their journeys to and from school and so much more about the lives and livelihoods of these rural communities.